PTI Govt Not To Make Agreement To Halt Accountability Process : Faisal Vawada - UrduPoint

 PTI Govt Not To Make Agreement To Halt Accountability Process : Faisal Vawada

-ISLAMABAD, (UrduPoint / Pakistan Point News - 16th Sep, 2019 ) :Federal Minister for Water Resources, Faisal Vawda on Monday said the Pakistan Tehreek e Insaf (PTI) government would not make any deal to halt accountability process against corrupt elements.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 17th Sep, 2019 ) :Federal Minister for Water Resources Faisal Vawda has said the Pakistan Tehreek-e-Insaf (PTI) government would not make any deal to halt accountability process against corrupt elements.

 Talking to a private news channel, he said that political parties wanted to pressurize the government through protests to stop accountability process against their leaders.

-To a question, he said accountability should be started against Moulana Fazal ur Rehman.

-The minister said that corrupt practices of previous government of Pakistan Peoples Party (PPP) and Pakistan Muslims League (PML-N) damaged the national economy.
+The minister said the corrupt practices of previous government of Pakistan Peoples Party (PPP) and Pakistan Muslims League (PML-N) damaged the national economy.

 The present government was not responsible for current inflation in the country, he added.